-Associate Professor and Coordinator Pauline Holloway, Ph.D.
+Associate Professor and Special Education Coordinator Pauline Holloway, Ph.D.

 M.S.
 Programs.
-The academic preparation program in the special education area includes special techniques and arrangements to facilitate the education of individuals with disabilities.
-At the master's level, students may pursue subarea emphases in mild-moderate disabilities, severe-profound disabilities, and behavior specialist.
+The academic preparation program in the special education option includes special techniques and arrangements to facilitate the education of individuals with disabilities.
+At the master's level, students may pursue subarea emphases in mild-moderate disabilities, severe-profound disabilties, and behavior specialist.